Soft x-ray microscopy

 Microscopy in the water window (=2.3-4.4 nm; E=284-540 eV) allows for imaging of unstained intact cells in their near-native environment with unprecedented resolution and contrast .
 Synchrotron-based x-ray microscopy has demonstrated significant progress the last few years, delivering results of high biological relevance with second-range exposure times.
 Laboratory microscopy now produces images with synchrotron quality but with longer exposure times.

 We demonstrated the first sub-visible-resolution laboratory water-window x-ray microscope .
 The microscope relies on our pioneering work on high-brightness liquid-jet laser-plasma sources , normal-incidence multilayer condenser optics, and in-house diffractive optics.
-Recent work include 3D cryo-tomography of intact cells.
-Figure 1 shows two examples .
-The resolution is down to 25 nm and 10 s exposure times were recently demonstrated.
+Recent work include 3D cryo-tomography of intact cells (see Figure 1) and imaging of giant DNA virus [4,5].
+The resolution is down to 25 nm and 10 s exposure times were recently demonstrated .

 - See, e.g., A. Sakdinawat and D. Attwood, Nature Phot.
 4, 840-848 (2010).